couchbase/cbft/docs/index.md

 # What is cbft

-cbft is distributed, clusterable, data indexing server.
+cbft, or Couchbase Full-Text server, is distributed, clusterable, data indexing server.

 It includes the ability to manage full-text and other kinds of indexes for JSON documents that you've created and stored into a Couchbase